 Participatory grantmaking should not be practiced as a way to remove funders’ responsibility over resource distribution and place that responsibility instead onto movements they are supporting.
 Funders are still responsible for how they design and facilitate their participatory grantmaking processes, how they choose to engage the communities they serve and where they draw limits of comfort in power-sharing.
 As participatory funders, we need to commit to practice active accountability and transparency about our process towards the movement we support.

 Historically, as part of the non-profit industrial complex, funders have attached many accountability requirements to the resources directed to social justice movements, while the power over resources allowed them to stay largely unaccountable.
 This uneven power dynamic has been enforced through overwhelming reporting requests that divert grantee partners from sharing their work with each other and wider movements as part of collective accountability and knowledge-building and exchange.
 Inequitable distribution of resources and funding practices across geographies have narrowed the capacity for movements to be accountable to each other, increased competition over resources, limited interdependence and shrunk organizers’ ability to build sustainable solidarity networks.
 On the other hand, participatory grantmaking processes have the potential to shift this practice and cultivate accountability and relationships of reciprocity and collaboration, involving increased transparency and decision-making about the resources within movement spaces.
 FRIDA is devoted to facilitating participatory grantmaking processes that encourage connection, exchange and mutual accountability among young feminist organizers who are a part of it.
-FRIDA also stays accountable to young feminist movements by keeping its key processes open to young feminist participation, practicing transparency in our funding, governance, finances and resource mobilization, as well as reporting back to movements about how we incorporate feedback and learnings.
+FRIDA also stays accountable to young feminist movements by keeping its key processes open to young feminist participation, practicing transparency in our funding, governance, finances and resource mobilization, as well as reporting back to movements about how the outcome of those processes.

 FRIDA is committed to building close trust-based relationships with young feminist collectives, and to celebrating our successes and addressing our challenges transparently.
 A mutual trust-based relationship invite us to share our internal challenges and struggles as funders and as grantee partners, trusting that we will be met with compassion, care and support, and to nurture relationships of respect and mutuality that are rooted in true allyship.
 For instance, many grantee partners have felt safe to transparently address challenges in their organizing directly with FRIDA, knowing that they would still receive support and that their funding wouldn't be questioned.